 I established a WALKING ROUTINE.

 The idea of "starting a walking routine," can seem daunting but it doesn't have to be.
 My advice is to start small and build routine slowly.
 If you haven't exercised in a while, your condition may be in the poor state - like it was the case with me.
 So it's important not to overdo it the first week.
 I started off with easy-paced, short walking sessions, 2 - 3 miles per day.
 After a while, I picked up my pace - from easy to moderate and made my walks longer, 4 - 5 miles a day.
 To get the health benefits from walking it needs to be moderate intensity activity at least 5 miles long, so aim for that in your basic walking exercise.
 If you are walking for weight loss - like I did, you will need to do 5 miles a day exercise at brisk pace varying the speed and intensity.
 After a while, I added an incline to my walks.
 I also started using dumbbells while walking.
 That way I did strength‐training while walking which made me burn more fat and calories.
 I set the goal to do walking exercise at least three days a week.
 That is a good and realistic goal for everyone, even for the busiest person.
 Later I upped my walking exercise to four to five days a week, depending on my schedule.

 I did walking exercise INDOOR.

 The will may be strong, but weather conditions sometimes makes it impossible to go outside and do walking exercise.
-But that doesn’t mean you have to stop exercising.
+But that doesn't mean you have to stop exercising.
 You just need to adapt your walking routine a bit.
-During rainy autumn and freezing winter days, I did my walking exercise indoor.
-I turned on my computer and worked out with Jessica.
-She has some amazing indoor power walking workouts you can literally do anywhere – even if you have smallish apartment, and you don’t need a fancy equipment like treadmill.
+During rainy autumn and freezing winter days, I did my walking exercise indoor watching Youtube walking workouts.
+You can literally do it anywhere - even if you have small apartment, and you don't need a fancy equipment like treadmill.

 I didn't forget to ENJOY AND HAVE FUN.